eliasmagn/postmarketOS_kiauh/README.md

 ### 🌐 NGINX layout detection

 - Fluidd and other web front-ends now detect whether the host uses `/etc/nginx/conf.d/` or Alpine's `/etc/nginx/http.d/` include directory before copying support files.
 This prevents the Fluidd installer from failing on postmarketOS devices where `conf.d` is absent and keeps the generated configuration inside the directory that NGINX already loads.
+- When `/etc/nginx/sites-available` or `/etc/nginx/sites-enabled` is missing—as on stock Alpine images—the installer provisions both directories with `sudo install -d` and drops a `kiauh-sites.conf` include into the detected NGINX include directory so multiple dashboards (Mainsail, Fluidd, PrettyGCode, etc.) can coexist without rewriting `nginx.conf`.
 - The helper logs the resolved directory so you can confirm which include path was used if you need to hand-inspect the configuration later.
 - When an expected site definition is missing entirely, the menu falls back to the saved default port instead of crashing so you can still reinstall or reconfigure the client.
-- Fluidd's NGINX site definition now renders into a secure temporary file before being moved with elevated privileges, preventing `sudo`→`doas` shims from racing the copy step on postmarketOS hosts where `/home` cleanup can remove the file mid-install.
+- Fluidd's NGINX site definition now streams straight into place with `sudo tee`, sidestepping the tmpfile rename that `doas`-backed hosts occasionally lost before it reached `/etc/nginx`.

 ### 🧩 Web UI config hand-off